teehehe/albion-killbot/README.md

 TOKEN=discord token goes here
 MONGODB_URL=mongo db url goes here

-download mongo db atlas: https://www.mongodb.com/download-center/compass no need to sign up or register we will be hosting this locally and not on their servers. once it loads click connect
+download mongo db community server: https://www.mongodb.com/download-center/community no need to sign up or register we will be hosting this locally and not on their servers. once it loads click connect